 The last day at school before winter break was a fun one in 2B with some coding, games, a movie, and lots of delicious treats sent by generous families.
 We have a caring and friendly group of students in our class, and it's always a treat to celebrate together!

 The most bittersweet part was that we had to say goodbye to Miss Rebecca, which certainly brought some tears and sadness.
 She promises to come back and visit in the New Year, though!

-We’ve really been enjoying playing Breakout Edu games this past week to review our learning in grade two this year.
+We really enjoyed playing our first Breakout Edu game today to review our learning in Math so far this year.
 The Breakout box is a student-friendly version of breakout or escape rooms where people have to solve puzzles to escape the room.
-In our Breakout games, the students had to use their knowledge from math, science, and social studies to solve a variety of clues that unlocked the locks on the Breakout boxes (which contained small prizes).
-So far the students have beat the timer on all our Breakout Edu games, which is no doubt a testament to both their knowledge of not only these subject areas, but also their problem-solving, communication, collaboration, and critical thinking!
+In our Breakout game, the students had to use their knowledge to solve a variety of clues that unlocked the locks on the Breakout boxes (which contained small prizes).
+All the groups this week beat the timer on all our Breakout Edu game, which is no doubt a testament to both their knowledge of not only these subject areas, but also their problem-solving, communication, collaboration, and critical thinking!

 The learning goals for this unit are to:

 You can also play the video and games below for extra practice at home!